Behind the Resin Page: How Cairn Shaped a Public Resin Watch

 It used a weighted composite of three public inputs on trailing three-month rolling averages:

-When the absolute composite change crossed 3% at month-end, the signal fired with a direction.
-That call was then compared with the realized quarterly resin price move.
+When the absolute composite change crossed 3% at month-end, the page produced a directional read.
+That read was then compared with the realized quarterly resin price move.

 On the first historical pass, the direction matched 121 of 213 scored events, or 56.8%.

-Good enough for a proof case.
+Good enough for a beta proof case.
 Not a production claim.

-The second pass made the public signal more realistic
+The second pass made the public page more realistic

 The next refinement was a utilization gate.
 Above roughly 76%, suppliers had more pricing power.
 Below it, the same feedstock move was less useful.